Structural design of composite concrete section in RCS (EN)

 8 Internal Forces

-The internal forces won't be again rewritten but will be extracted from the Action Stages tab.
+The internal forces won't be rewritten again but will be extracted from the Action Stages tab.
 At first, set the Current Extreme(1), which represents the construction stage.
 In general, a partial factor of 1.35 is considered for ULS and permanent loads, which is also the default setting in IDEA StatiCa RCS.
 For our purpose, we choose a factor with a value of 1(2).
 We will use the All button to extract the internal forces from the Action Stages.

 For the construction stage Casting of the slab, change the Current Extreme to Stage 60 and perform the same steps as above.

-For the construction stage End of design working life, change the Current Extreme to Stage 36500 and perform the same steps as above.
+For the construction stage End of the design working life, change the Current Extreme to Stage 36500 and perform the same steps as above.

 9 Results